 Their efforts show how food banks can serve the dual purpose of addressing hunger and protecting the environment.
 By intercepting perfectly good, edible food before it winds up in the landfill, food banks help mitigate harmful greenhouse gas emissions created by food loss and waste.

 “There is always food that is unnecessarily wasted,” said Emily Broad Leib, the founding director of the Food Law and Policy Clinic at Harvard Law School, who has worked with GFN before but was not involved in the recent study.
-All that unnecessary waste means “there is ongoing need for scaling up food banks and food recovery operations,” Broad Leib added.
+All that unnecessary waste means “there is ongoing need for scaling up food banks and food-recovery operations,” Broad Leib added.

 Grist thanks its sponsors.
 Become one.

 Food waste at this scale comes with massive planetary impacts.
 When food goes uneaten, all of the emissions associated with growing, transporting, and processing it are rendered unnecessary.
 Furthermore, when food rots in landfills, it emits methane, a greenhouse gas that is roughly 80 times more potent than CO2 over a 20-year period.
 Last year, the Environmental Protection Agency reported that 58 percent of methane emissions from U.S. landfills come from food waste.
-Globally, food loss and waste have been estimated to be responsible for 8 to 10 percent of greenhouse gas emissions, and reducing them is essential for achieving climate targets.
+Globally, food loss and waste have been estimated to be responsible for 8 percent to 10 percent of greenhouse gas emissions, and reducing them is essential for achieving climate targets.

 Food banks can play a special role in that reduction by rescuing more food before it’s lost and redirecting it to people in need.